Nikolai2038/politech-get-schedule-for-google-calendar/README.md

     ./get_schedule.sh [YYYY-MM-DD] [group name]
     ```

-    Passed arguments will be prioritized over variables, defined in `.env`.
+    - Passed arguments will be prioritized over variables, defined in `.env`;
+    - First argument must be FIRST day of the week.

 ## 4. Example